rweigel/stats/hw.md

 # HW 5

-**Descriptive Statistics and Expectation Values**

-See also ... and ...
+##  Reading

+Read Chapter 3 of Wall and Jenkins

+##  Expectation Values

 A summary (or descriptive) statistic is a quantity that summarize an aspect of a collection of data.
 Examples include the mean and standard deviation.
 Descriptive statistics are always based on a computation done on a **sample** (subset) of the population of data.
 Definitions